TimeboardIO/timeboard/docs/cheatsheet.md

     [KRONOPS_HOME]/etc/org.ops4j.datasource-timeboard-core-ds.cfg

-## How to create new users ?
+## How to create new accounts ?

-    timeboard:add-user
+    timeboard:add-account

 ## How to display active http endpoints ?